Everything You Need To Know About The White Pomeranian

 Pomeranian Dog

-The White Pomeranian is known for being a brilliant watchdog and will engage in a range of dog activities, but this breed just wants to be wherever their human is.
+The White Pomeranian is a brilliant watchdog and will engage in a range of dog activities, but this breed just wants to be wherever their human is.
+It’s often described as fox-like in appearance as it has dark, bright eyes and small erect ears.

 Kennel Club Recognition